h3abionet/h3agwas/utils/annotation/README.md

 * Data and command line can be found [h3agwas-examples](https://github.com/h3abionet/h3agwas-examples)

 ### warning :
- aws : locus zoom doesn't work, pipeline on AWS doesn't work, you must install your own locus zoom
+ aws : locus zoom doesn't work with amazon aws, your  must install your own locus zoom and if you need used singularity

 ### command lines
 input :